How to Create Effective Food Standard Operating Procedures

 You can also ask employees for feedback since they're the ones using SOPs.
 Their input might uncover procedures that work on paper but don't translate well in daily operations.

 You may need to shorten, reword, or add steps, so don’t treat your first draft as final.
-This trial run helps you avoid problems before rolling SOPs out to the full team.
+This trial run helps you avoid problems before the full implementation of SOPs.

 7. Provide Thorough Training